Laos Food Guide

 Lao Beer / ເບຍລາວ (Beerlao)

 Beerlao is the most popular beer in Laos, brewed with local rice.
-It's a light and refreshing lager, widely available throughout the country.
-Beerlao is often enjoyed with meals and during social gatherings.
+It's a light lager you'll find just about everywhere, and people drink it with meals and at gatherings.

 Lao Hai (Lao Whiskey)